None20/Challenge-Collapsar/README.md

-It's a simple Challenge Collapsar attack input the page on "URL:" and it will start attack you can change the number on line 112 to change attack volume
+It's a simple Challenge Collapsar attack;
+input the page on "URL:" and it will start attack;
+you can change the number on line 112 to change attack volume